GSA/digitalgov.gov/content/news/2015/03/2015-03-18-showcase-your-innovation-program-at-the-2015-spring-summit.md

 ---
 slug: showcase-your-innovation-program-at-the-2015-spring-summit
 date: 2015-03-18 1:00:21 -0400
-title: Showcase Your Innovation Program at the 2015 Spring Summit
+title: "Showcase Your Innovation Program at the 2015 Spring Summit"
 summary: "Here is another other opportunity to show DigitalGov innovators what you got!
-The spring Digital Citizen Services Summit will host an expo, like we did in 2014, where you can showcase your program or service.'
+The spring Digital Citizen Services Summit will host an expo, like we did in 2014, where you can showcase your program or service."
 authors:
   - apiazza
 topics: